Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

 Method 2.
 GIMP

 Gnu Image Manipulation Program or GIMP for short, is an open-source image editing program, oh, and it’s free!
-Given that it costs nothing it’s pretty great.
-It’s got tonnes of features, and supports every file format I can think of, I’ve certainly never been left wanting more.
+Given that it costs nothing and is available on various platforms, it’s pretty great.
+It’s got tons of features, and supports every file format I can think of, I’ve certainly never been left wanting more.

 All those complex features come with a learning curve, though.
 Removing a background with GIMP will yield better results, but requires more skill.